 Alcohol and Drug Prevention

 The Director of Prevention Services offers free assistance to students who may have a problem with drug and/or alcohol abuse.
 The Prevention Office is located in Student Services in the James A. Rhodes Student Center.

 Personal health insurance for health or medical problems, non sports related injuries, dental visits, and eye exams is the responsibility of the student.
 Insurance policy information is available through Health Services.
 International students must purchase health insurance through the University.

 In accordance with the standards set forth by the Americans with Disabilities Act (ADA), there is assistance available for qualified students with documented disabilities through the Office of Accessibility.
 To access services including reasonable accommodations, the student must contact the Office of Accessibility.
 The Office of Accessibility phone is (740) 245-7339 and is located in Rhodes Hall, Room 116.

 The University and Community College provide referral assistance to community based resources and services for students requesting interpersonal counseling.
 A professional counselor may also be available on campus to students on an as needed, per request basis, whenever feasible.

-Students with personal or emotional issues (family conflicts, relationship issues, stress management, self defeating thoughts or behaviors, etc.) are encouraged to immediately contact the Director of Health Services, at campus extension 7350.
-The Health Services Office is located in Rhodes Hall.
+Students with personal or emotional issues (family conflicts, relationship issues, stress management, self defeating thoughts or behaviors, etc.) are encouraged to immediately contact the Director of Accessibility and Mental Health Services, at campus extension 7350.

 Confidentiality will be strictly maintained for individuals and groups seeking counseling assistance at all times.